 Talks and Tours

-The current flag is rarely displayed in non-governmental locations.
+The current flag, created in 1912, is rarely displayed in non-governmental locations.
 With a government seal and outdated imagery, it doesn’t represent our city’s residents nor does it follow the principles of good flag design.

 Email firstname.lastname@example.org to submit a design or ask a question.